Online Bounty Hunter Certification and Training Information

 Bail Enforcement Agent Certification

 Certification and licensing laws for bail enforcement agents vary from state to state.
-Some states, such as Kentucky, do not have bail bond systems and do not allow bail enforcement agencies to operate.
-Illinois, Kentucky and Oregon do not permit bail enforcement agents to arrest fugitives.
-In states that do permit bounty hunters, the licensing requirements and procedures vary.
-For example, California and Texas have more restrictive licensing requirements than most states.
+Some states, such as Illinois, Kentucky, Wisconsin and Oregon, do not have bail bond systems and do not allow bail enforcement agencies to arrest fugitives.
+In states that do permit bounty hunters, the licensing requirements and procedures vary; in some states, individuals must be licensed as a private investigator, bail bond agent, police officer or even a collection agency.
+California and Texas have more restrictive licensing requirements than most states.

 California Fugitive Recovery Agent Requirements